SMohan1998/password-reset/README.md

 Quick use
 1. Start the backend server.
 2. Open the frontend Login page and enter the user email, then click "Send reset link".
-3. Check the backend console for the simulated reset link.
+3. Check the registered email ID for the simulated reset link.
 4. Open that link in your browser, enter a new password, and submit.

 Technologies used